Should You Repair or Replace Your Windows? Complete Window Replacement Guide

 • The addition of new bay windows.

-If you are creating a new window rather than replacing one, this tends to be more contentious, especially if it overlooks neighbours.
+If you are creating a hole for a new window rather than replacing one, this tends to be more contentious, especially if it overlooks neighbours.
 You will also need to apply to local building control if the opening is new or enlarged.
 It is always prudent to check local regulations, which you will find on your local council’s planning website.

 Remember that windows aren’t just made of glass – the frame material is also an important factor.
 There are four main styles: PVCu, timber, aluminium and composite.
 So, which should you pick and why?
 The choice will come down to a number of factors, including affordability, energy efficiency, home type and planning considerations.
 Keep reading to find out how much each window replacement option will cost.

-Timber-framed windows are the most traditional and can be customised both in terms of colour and frame detail.
+Timber windows are the most traditional and can be customised both in terms of colour and frame detail.
 They tend to add value and will be a key selling point to your home.
 Though they tend to be more expensive, they will, if cared for, last for a long time.
 Great in summer for keeping heat out, they will retain warmth well in winter.

 Good-quality products come with guarantees on the finish, but will need upkeep over time.
 It’s best to avoid them in areas prone to damp, such as cellars, which could risk rot.